Gay Travel Guide Illinois: Chicago & beyond

 Gay-friendly Hotels in Illinois & Chicago

-Lesbian, gay and queer traveler from all over the world are able to find LGBTQ+ and gay-friendly accommodations not only in the gay neighborhoods of Chicago but also across the Illinois state.
+Lesbian, gay and queer travelers from all over the world are able to find LGBTQ+ and gay-friendly accommodations not only in the gay neighborhoods of Chicago but also across the Illinois state.
 In our Gay Travel Guide Illinois we are focussing on the hotels we have actually stayed at and the ones known to be run or owned by gay couples.
-Let us start in Galena where we unfortunately did not stay in one of the gay run bed&breakfasts in a historic mansion.
+Let us start in Galena where we, unfortunately, did not stay in one of the gay run bed&breakfasts in a historic mansion.
 But we visited some really cool ones and connected to them via Instagram.
 First on our list is the Jail Hill Inn, a 135-year-old, 4-story high brick building operated and owned by local gay man Matthew Carol.
 He turned the former jail into an Inn with six private suites.
-Second on our list: The Felt Manor Guest House overlooking the city of Galena run by the new inkeepers gay couple Geoff and Alex.
-The third gay-friendly accommodation on our list is the Aldrich Guest House with the inkeepers Douglas and Robert.
+Second on our list: The Felt Manor Guest House overlooking the city of Galena run by the new innkeepers, gay couple Geoff and Alex.
+The third gay-friendly accommodation on our list is the Aldrich Guest House with the innkeepers, Douglas and Robert.
 On our way to Chicago, we stayed at The Herrington Inn in Geneva, with a distinguished European popular for honeymoons.
 In Chicago, we spend our first night at the Hilton Orrington/Evanston before actually traveling to Chicago.
-If you wanna explore the gay neighborhoods Boystown and Andersonville, we can receommend the comfortable spacious suites at the BW Plus Hawthorne Terrace Hotel on Broadway.
+If you wanna explore the gay neighborhoods Boystown and Andersonville, we can recommend the comfortable spacious suites at the BW Plus Hawthorne Terrace Hotel on Broadway.
 In Downtown Chicago, we spent some nights at the 4 Diamond Kimpton Gray Hotel on West Monroe Street.

 How gay-friendly is Illinois and the USA?